 The trustees are responsible for the other information.
-The other information comprises the information included in the annual report other than the financial statements and our auditor's report thereon.
+The other information comprises the information included in the annual report, other than the financial statements and our auditor's report thereon.
+Other information includes the Reference and Administrative Details, the Trustees' Report including the Strategic Report, and the Governance Statement.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.